Skip to content

 NOTE: This page is intended as a thematic overview of the meetups in the series, but is not itself a meetup.
 To RSVP, please see the individual events as they are announced on the Wisdom and Woe calendar.

-Clothing is protective of health and hygiene, but it is also ornamental, communicates wealth, status, political ideals, emotional states, group membership, and personal identity.
+Clothing is protective of health and hygiene, but it is also ornamental, communicative of wealth, status, political ideals, emotional states, group membership, and personal identity.
 It can be expressive or repressive of one's inner life (via disguise, compulsory uniforms, sumptuary laws, etc.).
 It functions symbolically not only to distinguish one's relationship with society, but as synecdoche for society itself.

 In the 19th century, dandyism promoted extravagant costume and opulent lifestyles closely associated with aristocracy.
 Dandies provided a surprisingly consistent foil for Melville's satire, while scantily-clad Polynesians dramatized his philosophy of austere egalitarianism, ala Thoreau, Tolstoy, and others.